S.C.I.F.I. World

 S.C.I.F.I.
 World was a daytime programming schedule for the Sci Fi Channel that started on July 17, 2000 and ended on December 21, 2001.
-It was what replaced varied programming in favor for mini-marathons.
+It aired reruns of science fiction series blocked in mini-marathons through the week.

 Format

 Divided into five different segments in accordance with the days of the week, each day centred on a particular science fiction theme, which the marathons followed, airing from 10 AM to 4 PM.
-These themes were named in such a way that, when assembled, they formed an acronym of the channel's name.
+These themes were named in such a way that, when assembled, they formed an acronym matching the SCI FI of the channel's name.